Sean Connery: Early life and education

 In 1946, at the age of 16, Connery joined the Royal Navy, during which time he acquired two tattoos.
 Connery's official website says "unlike many tattoos, his were not frivolous – his tattoos reflect two of his lifelong commitments: his family and Scotland. ...
 One tattoo is a tribute to his parents and reads 'Mum and Dad', and the other is self-explanatory, 'Scotland Forever'".
 He trained in Portsmouth at the naval gunnery school and in an anti-aircraft crew.
 He was later assigned as an Able Seaman on HMS Formidable.
 Connery was discharged from the navy at the age of 19 on medical grounds because of a duodenal ulcer, a condition that affected most of the males in previous generations of his family.

 Afterwards, he returned to the co-op and worked as a lorry driver, a lifeguard at Portobello swimming baths, a labourer, an artist's model for the Edinburgh College of Art, and after a suggestion by the former Mr. Scotland Archie Brennan, as a coffin polisher, amongst other jobs.
 The modelling earned him 15 shillings an hour.
 Artist Richard Demarco, at the time a student who painted several early pictures of Connery, described him as "very straight, slightly shy, too, too beautiful for words, a virtual Adonis".

 Connery began bodybuilding at the age of 18, and from 1951 trained heavily with Ellington, a former gym instructor in the British Army.
 While his official website states he was third in the 1950 Mr. Universe contest, most sources place him in the 1953 competition, either third in the Junior class or failing to place in the Tall Man classification.
-Connery said he was soon deterred from bodybuilding when he found that Americans frequently beat him in competitions because of sheer muscle size and, unlike Connery, refused to participate in athletic activity which could make them lose muscle mass.
+Connery said he was soon deterred from bodybuilding when he found that Americans frequently beat him in competitions because of sheer muscle size and they, unlike Connery, refused to participate in athletic activity which could make them lose muscle mass.

 Connery was a keen footballer, having played for Bonnyrigg Rose in his younger days.
 He was offered a trial with East Fife.
 While on tour with South Pacific, Connery played in a football match against a local team that Matt Busby, manager of Manchester United, happened to be scouting.
 According to reports, Busby was impressed with his physical prowess and offered Connery a contract worth £25 a week immediately after the game.
 Connery said he was tempted to accept, but he recalls, "I realised that a top-class footballer could be over the hill by the age of 30, and I was already 23.
 I decided to become an actor and it turned out to be one of my more intelligent moves".